Misternice203/Tic_Tac_Toe.py/README.md

 ### Tic_Tac_Toe.py
-Simple Tic-Tac_Toe Game using Command Line Interface
+Simple Tic-Tac_Toe Game using Command Line Interface and Object Oriented Programming (OOP)

 ## Overview
 A command line tic-tac-toe game built in python as part of my backend development journey.
 While working on this project i was able to use Object Oriented Programming (OOP) principles.
 It consists of three main classes: Board (handles game state), Player (stores the players information (e.g. players name, players mark)) and Game (controls the games flow).
 This has made the code modular and reusable.